camunda/camunda-eclipse-standalone/distro/installer/windows/README.md

 Create the modeler artifacts via `mvn clean verify` on the projects root directory (`../../../`).

 Execute the `build-installers.bat` in this directory to generate 32/64 bit installers for Windows.
-This creates and copies the installers to `./installer/` as well as to `../../../org.camunda.bpm.modeler.standalone.product/target/products/`.
+This creates and copies the installers to `./installer/`.

 ### Version the Installer

-Pass major and minor version as arguments to the installer to generate a specific version.
+Pass a [semver](http://semver.org/) as an arguments to the installer to version it.

 ```
-build-installers.bat 1 2
+build-installers.bat 1.0.0-SNAPSHOT
---> writes modeler(32|64)-1.2.0-setup.exe
+--> writes modeler-1.0.0-SNAPSHOT-setup.x86(_64).exe
 ```